fujimura/hi/README.md

 ## Overview

 This application generates a scaffold for Haskell project from a Git repository.
-[hi-hspec](https://github.com/fujimura/hi-hspec) will be used as a default template.
+The template can be specified by Git repository. [hi-hspec](https://github.com/fujimura/hi-hspec) will be used as a default template.

-## Example
+## Usage

-With command line option:
+### Basic Example

 ```
 $ hi --package-name "foo-bar-baz" --module-name "Foo.Bar.Baz" --author "Fujimura Daisuke" --email "me@fujimuradaisuke.com"